haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-knoxss-entension-using-Selenium-and-Python.md

 ## What I found:

-* [Firefox extensions with selenium](https://intoli.com/blog/firefox-extensions-with-selenium/) - I started with this blog post, which gave me an idea how to load an Firerfox extension using Selenium
+* [Firefox extensions with selenium](https://intoli.com/blog/firefox-extensions-with-selenium/) -  I started with this blog post, which gave me an idea of how to load a Firefox extension using Selenium
-* [Creating profile with Firefox and Selenium](http://witkowskibartosz.com/blog/selenium-firefox-profile-for-automation.html) - describes how to setup a profile with Firefox needed when installing an add-on
+* [Creating profile with Firefox and Selenium](http://witkowskibartosz.com/blog/selenium-firefox-profile-for-automation.html) - describes how to set up a profile with Firefox needed when installing an add-on

 ## Preparing: